 LendingTree, our parent company, offers a one-stop tool that can help borrowers find numerous personal loan offers.
-After entering some basic information, you can receive offers from lenders in a matter of minutes.
+After entering some basic information, you can receive offers from up to five different lenders in a matter of minutes based on your creditworthiness.
 If you prefer to go directly to the lender’s site you can use one of the options listed below.

 LendingTree is our parent company.
 LendingTree is unique in that you may be able to compare up to five personal loan offers within minutes.
 Everything is done online and you may be pre-qualified by lenders without impacting your credit score.
 LendingTree is not a lender.